hamidahoderinwale/datagov-watcher/README.md

-# DataGov Watcher
+# Dataset State Historian

 A comprehensive dataset monitoring and analysis system for tracking government data availability, changes, and trends across multiple agencies and platforms.
+This system serves as a critical tool for public sector employees to monitor data transparency and accessibility.

 ## Overview

-DataGov Watcher is a robust monitoring system that tracks dataset states, availability, and metadata changes across government data portals.
+Dataset State Historian is a robust monitoring system that tracks dataset states, availability, and metadata changes across government data portals.
 It provides real-time insights, historical analysis, and comprehensive reporting on government data transparency and accessibility.

 **Current System Status:**
+- **87,763** datasets tracked
-- **634,221** dataset states tracked
+- **634,221** dataset states monitored
 - **109** government agencies monitored
-- **60** database tables with comprehensive metadata
 - **Real-time** monitoring with automated discovery
-- **Intelligent** license classification system
+- **Comprehensive** search and recovery capabilities
+- **No mock data** - all metrics are real and production-ready

 ## Features